pyannote/DEPRECATED-pyannote-audio-hub/README.md

 # pyannote.audio hub

-This repository serves as a hub for pretrained [pyannote.audio](http://github.com/pyannote/pyannote-audio) models and pipelines, including speech activity detection, speaker change detection, overlapped speech detection, speaker embedding, and speaker diarization
+This repository serves as a hub for pretrained [pyannote.audio](http://github.com/pyannote/pyannote-audio) models and pipelines, including speech activity detection, speaker change detection, overlapped speech detection, speaker embedding, and speaker diarization.

 :warning: Those (free) models are the result of a lot of work from a lot of people, so:
 * Everyone - please let us know how you use those models